 River Boat Cruises from Frankfurt am Main

 Frankfurt is a popular departure point for riverboat cruises – both for multiple-day cruises and shorter day excursions.
-Several cruise lines call at Frankfurt but the biggest operator of day-trip cruises is Primus Lines – it is generally easiest to stick to the line with the most departures, as prices are very similar.
+Several cruise lines call at Frankfurt but the biggest operators of day-trip cruises are Primus Lines and KD.
+It is generally easiest to stick to the line with the most departures, as prices are very similar.

 Cruises on the Main from Frankfurt are possible year round.
 The main cruise season is from April to October when cruises depart daily.
 During winter, except for the advent Christmas market period, cruises are very limited and mostly on weekend only.